 On the noise channel, 'S' works like a shape filter.
-The first digit sets pitch, the second digit alters the noise modulation.
-The command is relative, meaning that the command value will be added to the currently used shape value.
+The first digit alters pitch, the second digit alters the noise modulation.
+The command is relative, meaning that the pitch/noise modulation values will be added to the currently used values.